Reusas/A-Algo/readme.md

-# A* Algorithm
+# A* Algorithm and Maze generation.

-This project is a visualization of the A* path finding algorithm in C++ using the SFML library.
+This project is a visualization of the Prim maze generation and the A* path finding algorithms in C++ using the SFML library.

 # Controls/ How to

 * Press 0 1 or 2 on the keyboard to switch drawing modes.